Prime-Holding/rx_bloc/packages/flutter_rx_bloc/README.md

 }
 ```

-## Form Field Builder Widgets
+## Rx Form Field Builder Widgets

-`RxFormFieldBuilder` is a convenience widget, which makes it easier to build and update responsive form fields with reactive Streams.
+**RxFormFieldBuilder** is a convenience widget, which makes it easier to build and update responsive form fields with reactive Streams.

 This is an example of a drop down menu form field.